 Didactics, Attendance, Course Books and Assessment

-The course consists of lectures and a seminar-type activities.
+The course consists of lectures and a seminar-type activities (parteciption to a congress).

 - Course books

 A. Pinelli, Le ragioni della bellezza.
 2. Dalla tarda Antichità a Giotto, Torino, Loescher, 2012 (Blue Edition).
-It is unfortunately difficult to find this text; anyway its availability is guaranteed in Urbino libraries.
+It is unfortunately difficult to find this text;anyway it is guaranteesd the sale in Urbino libraries

 The exam will consist of an oral exam based on the Assessment of the study text; during the test the images in the textbook and the power point presentation shown during the lessons will be used.
 These power point will be made available by the teacher by loading on the moodle platform where students can freely consult